UoB-COMSM0110/2024-group-10/README.md

 _Burn Charts for Sprint 1 and Sprint 2_

 By having additional meetings where necessary, it helped us to progress quickly as a team to complete all necessary tasks.
-This allowed clear communication and contributed to a well-understood workflow and minimised impact of individual disruptions to the team, as each member was familiar with the other’s work, reducing the impact of a developer being sick, on holiday, or facing unseen circumstances.
+The clear communication contributed to a well-understood workflow and minimised impact of individual disruptions to the team, as each member was familiar with the other’s work, reducing the impact of a developer being sick, on holiday, or facing unseen circumstances.

 Another technique we used in line with the agile ethos was continuous integration.
 We ensured the game was built iteratively, with features built on top of one another, but simultaneously implemented a rule where code was automatically built and tested every time a change was made.
 Before merging, code pairs were required to show evidence of testing and building.
 This helped ensure new code integrated smoothly with the existing code base, reducing the likelihood of bugs and errors.

-Where a programming pair was struggling with ironing out bugs or fixing an integration problem, they could quickly flag using our messaging channels which allowed other developers to help, increasing the speed of developer feedback loops.
+Where a programming pair was struggling with ironing out bugs or fixing an integration problem, they could quickly flag using teams which allowed other developers to help, increasing the speed of developer feedback loops.
 By only committing and merging code that was operational, various teams could work simultaneously, and this ensured no single team was hindered by the short-term struggles of another team.
 Thus, continuous integration was a key asset of our agile and test-driven development approach.

 # 8. Conclusion